 Verifiability OGP Value Relevance (as written) Potential Impact Completion Did It Open Government?
 Commitment Overview Not specific enough to be verifiable Specific enough to be verifiable Access to Information Civic Participation Public Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not Started Limited Substantial Completed Worsened Did Not Change Marginal Major Outstanding 8.
-Unified Information System for Management of Education • / • • / Assessed at the end of action plan cycle. at th an cyc d of admissions process.
+Unified Information System for Management of Education • / 1 • / of ac ed at the action plan at th an cyc d of admissions process.
 Such instances included requests for special permission from community leaders or bribes and the facilitation of access through a range of informal mechanisms, such as engagement of intermediaries.
 These trends exist especially in urban public kindergartens, where demand is high for a limited number of preschool establishments.2 Similar problems have been noticed in secondary schools with high demand and limited admission.